tq-systems/em-build-yocto/README.md

 Furthermore, a docker image is created in order to realize further Yocto builds with little effort.

+## License information
+All files in this project are classified as product-specific software and bound to the use with the TQ-Systems GmbH product: EM400

+    SPDX-License-Identifier: LicenseRef-TQSPSLA-1.0.3

 ## Local layer configuration
 The build can be adapted by a local layer configuration which is already introduced by the `em-build` project.

 ### Configuration file
 Create a local layer configuration file (e.g. `adapt-em-layers.conf`).
-Set the environment variable `RELPATH_LOCAL_CONF` to the path of the file, it has to be relative the root directory of the project.
+Set the environment variable `LOCAL_LAYER_CONF` to the path of the file, it has to be relative the root directory of the project.

 Furthermore this configuration file can be adjusted by the environment variable